July 25 to August 13, 2017: New Jersey to Beaufort NC

 I like the Hudson River.
 There is so much history and it is both beautiful and interesting with all the commercial traffic.
 One morning the river was completely covered in fog, and a big tanker passed, blowing its whistle every few minutes to warn oncoming traffic.
 We later read about the requirement for all cargo vessels to take on board a Hudson River pilot.
 He climbs up the side of the moving vessel in New York Harbour, and takes the ship up to Hyde Park, where another pilot takes over so they are always fully rested.
 Most of these ships have foreign crews, and many have never been through New York or on the Hudson before.
 The pilot must know how to navigate every kind of vessel, and these ships are huge!
 They run right through the winter, sometimes travelling in convoys because of ice.

-We stopped again in Kingston, having enjoyed the Marine Museum and waterfront so much earlier.
+We stopped again in Kingston, having enjoyed the Marine Museum and waterfront so much on our earlier visit.
 This time we tried the other restaurant we had noticed, and had the best meal so far on the trip.
 I had lobster ravioli that I will dream about for some time!

 Most of the time Dick does the driving.
-The seat is too far back for me to really see well, so I have to stand to drive, which gets tiring very quickly.
+The seat is too far back for me to see well, so I have to stand to drive, which gets tiring very quickly.
 I also prefer Dick to take the helm in tricky winds or currents.
 He is calmer than I am, not to mention if somebody is going to bump hard into the dock because of winds or currents I would much rather it was him!
 Instead I stand at the rail and throw the lines to the waiting dockhand, or make my best rope-toss over a cleat if there is no help available.
 We have headsets that are appropriately called “marriage-savers” by other cruisers in the know.
 It means we can talk to each other through the various manoeuvers calmly instead of having to shout or make easily misunderstood gestures.
+When asked about the headsets, I always tell people that they allow us to swear at each other in private!

 Days spent in port begin the same way, but after breakfast there are usually necessary chores to be done.
 I am lucky to have a washer-dryer on the boat, but it uses a lot of water and power, so we have to have access to dockside services.
 Dick vacuums thoroughly once a week, and every other week there is a proper cleaning to be done, just as at home.
 Sheets get changed, bathrooms are cleaned, the kitchen gets a deep clean, and the rooms are dusted and the wood polished.
 Dick also gives the outside of the boat a good wash.